 With a printer that supports AirPrint, Google Cloud Print, or its own app, you can create a hard copy of your essential documents in just a few minutes.

-And if this has left you thirsting for an upgrade, check out our guide to the best all-in-one printers to find the new machine that’s right for you.
+And if this has left you thirsting for an upgrade, check out the best small business printers for something more heavy-duty.